z6o/WalletHunter/READMe.md

 <b><a href="https://bitcoinlist.io/">bitcoinlist.io</a> is a website that shows millions of trillions wallets and with luck you get a wallet with btc on it.</br>
 <b></br>
 <b> • Is WalletHunter legal? </br>
-<b>No because programs with types of this are in the catogiry "hacking" and wallet mining is like a bruteforce attack so it is illegal but if you want to use it you can use it noone will stop you but DEVS ARE NOT RESPONSIBLE FOR ANY DAMAGE.</br>
+<b>No because programs with types of this are in the catogiry "hacking" and wallet mining is like a bruteforce attack so it is illegal but if you want to use it you can use it no one will stop you but DEVS ARE NOT RESPONSIBLE FOR ANY DAMAGE.</br>
 <b></br>
 <b></br>
 <h2>WalletHunter features:</h2>